Introduction

 - Compromised Corner Accuracy: Concerning the machining of corners or sharp edges, having too big a nose radius may cause the deviation from the intended geometry.
 This is a challenge in applications where the most important thing is the highest possible corner accuracy.

-- Increased Cutting Temperatures: For a small nose radius, heat generation can be reduced, but a larger nose radius affects increased cutting temperatures, more obvious in heavy milling.
-Heat can cause thermal damage, which triggers both the tool and the workpiece.
+- Increased Cutting Temperatures: A small nose radius reduces heat generation, while a larger nose radius increases cutting temperatures—especially during heavy milling.
+Excessive heat can thermally damage both the tool and the workpiece.

 - Tool Wear in Certain Materials: In some materials, like, hard alloys or ceramics, a big nose radius can speed up wear of the tool.
 The wear caused by a larger radius becomes more significant because more area of the tool and the workpiece gets in contact.

-- Turning: In the case of turning operations systems like lathe machining the entire end product shape and finish is determined by the geometry of the cutting tool.
-Rake angle and nose radius define the precision.
+- Turning: In turning operations using lathe machines, machinists control the final shape and surface finish by selecting the appropriate cutting tool geometry.
+They use rake angle and nose radius to define the level of precision.

 - Surface Finish: The characteristics of the cutting tool geometries determine the quality of surface finish of the workpiece.
 Accurate angles and radii in the design can minimize roughness and increase aesthetics of the design.